MovingUniverseLab/meta-curios/README.md

 # meta-curios usage
 This is used for generating SDK or Linux image for the Xiphos [Q7S](https://xiphos.com/product-details/q7) board for the CuRIOS project.
 Q7S is the space-qualified version of Q7, but note that Q7 is revc1 whereas Q7S is revb.
 The lab Xiphos is Q7.
 The flight Xiphos is Q7S.
-Generally, the recipes in this layer can also be used for other yocto projects, which requires these software to be pre-installed.
+Generally, the recipes in this layer can also be used for other yocto projects, which requires these software packages to be pre-installed.
 ## Generate SDK
 1. clone the Xiphos's yocto repo
   ```